JonJagger/cyber-dojo/readme.txt

 o) I have worked hard to <em>remove</em> features from CyberDojo.
 My idea is that the simpler the environment the more players will concentrate on the practice and the more they will need to collaborate with each other.
-   Remember the aim of a CyberDojo is <em>not</em> to ship something, it is to deliberately practice developing software collaboratively.
+   Remember the aim of a CyberDojo is <em>not</em> to ship something!
+   The aim of CyberDojo is to  deliberately practice developing software collaboratively.
 o) Olve Maudal, Mike Long and Johannes Brodwall have been enthusiastic about CyberDojo from the very early days.
    Olve, Mike and Johannes - I really appreciate all your help and encouragement.